 Membership of this online community is free and open to the public.
 If you haven't already joined, and would like to do so, click here, or the "sign up" button at the top of this page.

 About This Community

-The Humanitarian Engineering Community of Practice (HECoP) is being run by the College of Leadership and Management (CLM), supported and facilitated by Engineers Australia (EA).
-EA is an institution with over 100,000 members with the mission to "advance the science and practice of engineering".
-The Community is open to the public and online participation is free.
-The cost for participation in planned webinars will be advised as they are publicised.
+The Humanitarian Engineering Community of Practice (HECoP) is run by the College of Leadership and Management (CLM), supported and facilitated by Engineers Australia (EA).
+EA is an institution with over 100,000 members with the mission to "advance the science and practice of engineering for the benefit of the community".

-The HECoP steering committee is a group of professionals active in various aspects of humanitarian work, who have volunteered their time to construct, govern, update and maintain the quality of the HECoP IT platform, including its discussion forums and body of knowledge.
+The HECoP steering committee is a group of dedicated professionals active in various aspects of humanitarian work, who have volunteered their time to construct, govern, update and maintain the quality of the HECoP platform.

 Chair - Robert Care AM

 Represent the CoP as its figurehead.
 Provide governance and leadership.

 Secretary – tbc (Jeremy Smith